akhileshkaushal/GENOME-IBD-simulator/README.txt

 A modified GENOME coalescent simulator that outputs IBD segments.
 The original program can be found at http://www.sph.umich.edu/csg/liang/genome/
-The simulator was modified to output IBD segments, defined as genomic regions for which pairs of samples share the same common ancestor.
+The simulator was modified to output IBD segments.
 To use this feature, add the -ibd flag, followed by a number indicating the minimum length of the IBD segment to be output (e.g. "-ibd 1.0" for segments of 1cM or longer).
 The function to output newick trees was also improved so that it is faster in this version.
+The IBD segments are computed from the newick trees representing the ARG.
+IBD segments are defined as genomic regions for which pairs of samples share the same common ancestor.
+Tools to extract IBD using Newick trees in other simulators are available upon request.
 IBD segments will be output using the format:
 IBD   ID1   ID2   physicalFrom   physicalTo   geneticLength(cM)
 Example:
 ./genome -pop 1 100 -N 1000 -pieces 10000 -ibd 1.0
-The IBD segments are computed from the newick trees representing the ARG.
-An IBD segment is defined as a segment for which the most recent common ancestor for two haploid individuals remains unchanged.
-Tools to extract IBD using Newick trees in other simulators are available upon request.

 Citations